Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

 Dental crowns are primarily designed to protect a natural tooth that’s located underneath.
 Think of them like a helmet for your tooth.
 Of course, there is also the added benefit that crowns aesthetically look nice and seamlessly blend in with a patient’s smile.

-A form of, crowns will firmly stay put once cemented in place by our dentists.
+A form of permanent dental restoration, crowns will firmly stay put once cemented in place by our dentists.
 The most popular type of crowns are made of tooth-colored porcelain or ceramic, though pediatric dentists often use stainless steel crowns for children.

 Teeth that have broken or suffered damage of any kind are at risk for decay and infection.
 If the tooth is cracked, pieces of it may even have trouble staying together.
 Fortunately, our dentists can use a dental crown to help strengthen your tooth in either situation.